return5/HelperModules/README.md

  - PrintableTable
-   - module for using a table with a tostring method set to TableToString. also use custom pairs method which preserve insertion order of keys.
+   - module for using a table with a tostring method set to TableToString. also uses a custom pairs method which preserve insertion order of keys.

  - TableToString